Report faults Indonesian airline’s safety measures in crash

 He said investigators were trying to understand what maintenance workers had done to try to fix the problems and if there were other steps that should have been taken.

+Pilots who flew the aircraft from Bali to Jakarta a day before the crash told investigators that the anti-stall system engaged due to erroneous airspeed and altitude indicators, but the flight crew managed to adjust the plane’s pitch manually by shutting the automated system off.
+That enabled them to restore control and land safely.

+Utomo said it was unclear why the pilots on the flight from Jakarta to a regional airport the next day were unable to do the same.

-“Even if the pilot did not have time to meet with the engineer, he should be able to know what the problems experienced by the aircraft before,” Utomo said.
+“Even if the pilot did not have time to meet with the engineer, he should be able to know what the problems experienced by the aircraft before,” he said.

+“We need to find out what happened and why the pilots took different actions.
+That why we really want to have the cockpit voice recorder.”

-In a statement, Boeing played up the possibility of pilot error.
+In a statement following the release of the report, Boeing played up the possibility of pilot error.

-“As our customers and their passengers continue to fly the 737 MAX to hundreds of destinations around the world every day, they have our assurance that the 737 MAX is as safe as any airplane that has ever flown the skies,” it said in a statement.
+“As our customers and their passengers continue to fly the 737 MAX to hundreds of destinations around the world every day, they have our assurance that the 737 MAX is as safe as any airplane that has ever flown the skies,” it said.

-The aircraft manufacturer noted that the report on the details of the doomed flight cited actions by the flight crew that led to the crash and that the airline’s maintenance work and procedures had failed to fix the aircraft’s repeated problems.
+The aircraft manufacturer noted that the investigators’ report cited actions by the flight crew that led to the crash.
+It also pointed to maintenance work and procedures that had failed to fix the aircraft’s repeated problems.

-The MAX aircraft is the latest version of Boeing’s popular 737 jetliner.
-It is equipped with an automated system that pushes the nose down if a sensor detects that the nose is pointed so high that the plane could go into an aerodynamic stall.
-Records on the replacement of a key component, an angle-of-attack, or AOA sensor, shortly before the aircraft’s final flight were incomplete, the report said.

-It noted that erroneous AOA data distorted measurements of the plane’s speed and altitude, contributing to the crash.

 Peter Lemme, an expert in aviation and satellite communications and a former Boeing engineer who wrote an analysis of the data on his blog, likened the problems to “a deadly game of tag” in which the plane pointed down, the pilots countered by manually aiming the nose higher, only for the sequence to repeat about five seconds later.